santhosh77h/node-mqtt-session/README.md

 > Both `Subscribe` and `Publish` should have QOS > 0

-> Connect should have `clean` false so broker won't create new session since the clientId is maintained same
+> Connect should have `clean` false so broker won't create new session on receonnect since the clientId is maintained same

 ## test